bawsi99/Computer-Vision-Syndrome-ML/README.md

 # Computer-Vision-Syndrome-ML
-This is my work for Second year miniproject
-I have created a simple Machine learning code , trained on a fake dataset, created by me.
+This is me and my team's work for Second year miniproject IWe have created a simple Machine learning code , trained on a fake dataset, created by us.
 This was my gateway to ML